25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - All numbers are primitive data-types

 ::: danger NOTE
-**Do not use equality comparator with double variables** they will not be equal.
+**Do not use equality comparator with double variables** they will not be equal
 :::

 ### Booleans